Cubified/ntwm/README.md

 - Fix GTK dialogs not centering
 - Fix newly-opened GTK windows not tiling correctly
 - Add Mod+left/right keybinds to change focus without the mouse
-- Add DIALOG_RATIO directive in config.h, allow for changes to the size of a dialog on the screen
+- Add `DIALOG_RATIO` directive in config.h, allow for changes to the size of a dialog on the screen
+- Add `-ansi` and `-pedantic` compiler flags, modify code accordingly
+- Add `reset` command in config, fix bars being ignored after reset
+- Add support for pre-mapped windows being tiled

 ### v1.1.1